-'-a' Outputs the AST (abstract syntax tree) generated while parsing the input file to standard output.
-This option is mostly used for debugging reasons.
+'ast' Outputs the AST (abstract syntax tree) generated while parsing the input file to standard output.
+This option is mostly used for debugging reasons since it shows the implicit transformations and the phylum names used when generating the Petri net.